modrinth/minotaur/README.md

 Want to use a GitHub Action instead of a Gradle plugin?
 Check out [Kir-Antipov/mc-publish](https://github.com/Kir-Antipov/mc-publish), but note that Modrinth does not give support for `mc-publish` where we do for Minotaur.

+Still using Minotaur v1?
+You should switch as soon as possible, because it uses the deprecated API v1.
+Migration instructions can be found [on the Modrinth documentation page](https://docs.modrinth.com/docs/migrations/v1-to-v2/#minotaur-v1-to-v2).

 ## Usage Guide

 To use this plugin you must add it to your Gradle build script.
 After that, you can use the `modrinth` task to upload the version to Modrinth.